 Timing and mode of birth

-Advise women with gestational diabetes to give birth no later than 40+6 weeks, and offer elective birth (by induction of labour or by caesarean section if indicated) to women who have not given birth by this time.
-Consider elective birth before 40+6 weeks for women with gestational diabetes if there are maternal or fetal complications.
+Advise women with GDM to give birth no later than 40+6 weeks, and offer elective birth (by induction of labour or by caesarean section if indicated) to women who have not given birth by this time.
+Consider elective birth before 40+6 weeks for women with GDM if there are maternal or fetal complications.

 Diabetes should not in itself be considered a contra-indication to attempting vaginal birth after a previous caesarean section.